Legoless/Alpha/README.md

 ### Alpha

 Alpha is the next generation debugging framework for iOS applications.
-It started as an unofficial fork from [FLEX](https://github.com/Flipboard/FLEX) (Flipboard Explorer), but continued to be actively developed and grew exponentionally.
-Complete feature set for Alpha:
+It combines multiple debugging tools built on top of a simple, unified API.

+*It is currently a work in progress and might be too unstable to be used in real environment yet.
+Feel free to open GitHub issues.*

+# Features

 - Push Notification logging (independent of provider)
 - Console logging (ASL)